MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/ExternalESGReportingDataModel/DimensionLink.md

 ---
-title: DimensionLink in External ESG Reporting Data Model - Common Data Model | Microsoft Docs
+title: DimensionLink in External ESG Reporting data model - Common Data Model | Microsoft Docs
 description: Entity that links dimension member with a requirement or a fact
 author: leeclontz
 ms.service: common-data-model